srijan-paul/srijan-paul.github.io/src/content/blog/angelfish.md

 You're what all other fish in the tank wish they had been.
 Fast, sleek and beautiful.
 Tall and colorful dorsal fins flow in design as you cut through the waters.
-Your sleek, aerodynamic body gliding with ease.
+Your streamlined, aerodynamic body gliding with ease.
 You’re as strong and dexterous as you're visually alluring.
 The exotic and lustrous patterns on your scales complement your proverbial angelic nature.